sadockmlanga/sadock-cmd/README.md

-- 👋 Hi, I’m @sadock-cmd
+- 👋 Hi, I’m Sadock Mlanga
-- 👀 I’m interested in software Development and Networking
+- 👀 I’m interested in software Development and Computer Technology
 - 🌱 I’m expert on Laravel Framework and Vue js
-- 💞️ I’m looking to collaborate on ...
+- ❤️ I love Javascript
-- 📫 How to reach me : sadockpiason@gmail.com
+- 📫 sadockpiason@gmail.com

 <!---
 sadock-cmd/sadock-cmd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.